fcrepo4-archive/fcrepo4-packer-aws-grinder/README.md

 To deploy the Grinder machines to the AWS cloud, type:

-    ./start.sh
+    ./start.sh [NUMBER_OF_AGENTS]

+This will bring up one console and the specified number of agents.
+So, for instance, one would type `./start.sh 5` to start one console and five agents.
+The agents will be automatically connected to the console.
+Grinder tests can then be sent to the console and they will be distributed to the attached agents.

 To bring down the Grinder cloud, type:

     ./stop.sh

 _**Warning:** Running Grinder in the AWS cloud costs money.
 The start and stop scripts are provided as a convenience, but you should confirm that they've actually worked.
 I'm not responsible for any hours you incur through use of the AWS cloud. **If you don't agree to that, don't use the supplied start and stop scripts**.
-You can, alternatively, just perform those actions through AWS' Web interface._
+As an alternative to the provided scripts, you can bring up the console and agents through AWS' Web interface.
+The agents will automatically connect to console as long as they're brought up after the console is fully functional._

 ## License